-Haranga Khuder LLC was sold during the year and included a non-controlling interests that was material to the group.
+Haranga Khuder LLC was sold during the prior year and included a non-controlling interest that was material to the group.
 The following table sets out the summarised financial information for Haranga Khuder LLC.
 Amounts disclosed are before intercompany eliminations.